Jittery Ukrainian villagers 'fear that a big war will start'

 4 of18 A dog sits outside Liudmyla Momot's house on Friday, Dec.
 10, 2021, after the home was struck by a mortar shell fired by Russia-backed separatists in the village of Nevelske in eastern Ukraine.
 The village, northwest of the rebel-held city of Donetsk, is only about 3 kilometers (2 miles) from the line of contact between the separatists and the Ukrainian military and has been emptied of all but five people.
 Small arms fire frequently is heard in the daytime, giving way to the booms of light artillery and mortars after dusk.
 Andriy Dubchak/AP Show More Show Less

-5 of18 Kateryna Shklyar speaks to The Associated Press at her house in the village of Nevelske in eastern Ukraine, on Friday, Dec.
+5 of18 Ukrainian soldiers walk at the line of separation from Russia-backed rebels near the village of Nevelske in eastern Ukraine, on Friday, Dec.
 10, 2021.
-With the bloody conflict between Russia-backed separatists and Ukrainian forces now more than seven years old, there are fears that a buildup of armed forces on Russia's side of the border could lead to an invasion or the resumption of full-scale hostilities.
-“We don't want war!"
-Shklyar said.
+The 7-year-old conflict has all but emptied the village, and a Russian troop buildup has stoked fears of renewed large-scale fighting, rattling already-nervous residents.
 Andriy Dubchak/AP Show More Show Less 6 of18

-7 of18 Ukrainian soldiers walk at the line of separation from Russia-backed rebels near the village of Nevelske in eastern Ukraine, on Friday, Dec.
-10, 2021.
-The 7-year-old conflict has all but emptied the village, and a Russian troop buildup has stoked fears of renewed large-scale fighting, rattling already-nervous residents.
-Andriy Dubchak/AP Show More Show Less

 17 of18 A dog limps past the debris of a house Friday, Dec.
 10, 2021, after the home was struck by a mortar shell fired by Russia-backed separatists in the village of Nevelske in eastern Ukraine.
 The 7-year-old conflict between the separatists and Ukrainian forces has all but emptied the village.
 Shelling has damaged or destroyed 16 of the 50 houses there.
 Andriy Dubchak/AP Show More Show Less